T32 Training Grant

 Pittsburgh Foundation Chair in Women’s Health and Dementia

-Professor of Psychiatry, Clinical and Translational Science
+Professor of Psychiatry, Clinical and Translational Science, Epidemiology and Psychology

 Oscar L. Lopez, MD